Specs / Specs

 maxConcurrency?: number; // shards or parallel executions

-requiresBrowser?: boolean; // declares Browser Rendering binding
+requiresBrowser?: boolean; // reserve a CF Browser Rendering slot

 };